USNavalResearchLaboratory/turboWAVE/docs/install-easy.rst

 #.
 Run the installer

-	* Type ``twinstall`` for installations on a local machine, or a remote machine with X forwarding.
+	* Type ``twinstall`` for installations on a local machine, or a remote machine with tolerable X forwarding.
-	* Type ``twinstall --terminal`` for installation on a remote machine where X forwarding fails.
+	* Type ``twinstall --terminal`` for installation on a remote machine where X forwarding fails or is too slow.

 	.. note::